Oil3/PluginKits/README.md

 ---
 ## QuickLook
-###F ix plugins version issues:
+### Fix plugins conflictuing version issues:
+This specific tool should fix issue when an older version supercedes a new one.
 In the "Extension Conflicts" tab: the tool automatically keeps the latest version and puts it in /Applications.[^2]
 You can alternatively manage manually, the important step is deactivating the conflicing versions; the tool goes beyond to ensure it stays like that.
 The process is virtually instantaneous, and Quick Look should work immediately.

-###Fix another extension prevents a different
+### Fix another extension prevents a different
-In the "UTI Conflicts" tab:
-Basically can swap between the two in one click
+This helps manage when you want to keep different extensions that andle the same file-extensions, basically it allows swap between the two in one click.

 ![Screenshot 2025-09-17 at 11 29 57 PM](https://github.com/user-attachments/assets/34879c8c-3d28-442e-a40f-5d70c947747b)
 ![Screenshot 2025-09-17 at 11 06 21 PM](https://github.com/user-attachments/assets/53b8e743-8c77-464f-8395-230bf8c6a5e7)